mmshahria/GlassboardTech-API-Reference/Closes/POST Audit potential close.md

 <strong>subscriptionIds<strong> `[string]`

-JSON array object description that encloses the list of subscription identifiers for this audit.
+JSON array object description that encloses the list of subscription identifiers associated with this audit.